davisfreimanis/dotfiles/README.md

 Use `iterm2` terminal.
 Make sure that Powerline glyphs are enabled in the font preferences.

-To update brew bundles run `brew upgrade` and `brew cask upgrade --greedy`
+To update brew bundles run `brew upgrade` and `brew upgrade --cask`